-It is important to stress that the noise in MILCA tSZ map is by construction correlated to the noise in frequency maps.
-Thus, the noise on the ANN classes is also correlated with the noise in MILCA tSZ map.
-Consequently, if we want to produce a fair description of the noise, we have to train another neural network on the simulated maps to reproduce the correlation feature between the noise in MILCA map and the noise on ANN classification.
-Considering that the training of an ANN is a non-linear process, we also added CMB, point sources, and thermal dust to the noise+CIB simulations during the training process.\\ Finally, we build and applied the noise-based ANN to the MILCA noise+CIB-residuals simulation.
-On Fig.~\ref{fullnoise}, we present a noise+CIB-residuals simulation before and after applying the noise-based ANN-filter, we observe that the ANN filtering allows to significantly reduce the noise level in the MILCA simulated map.
-From the MILCANN simulated map, we derive the standard deviation of the noise in MILCANN map by computing the local standard deviation of MILCANN simulated noise map inside a two-degree gaussian beam.
+It is important to stress that the noise in the input MILCA tSZ map is by construction correlated with the noise in the frequency maps.
+Hence, the noise on the ANN weights is also correlated with the noise in the MILCA tSZ map.
+Consequently, to produce a fair description of the noise, we trained other neural networks on the simulated maps to reproduce the correlation feature between the noise in MILCA map and the noise in the ANN weights.
+For completeness and considering that the training of a neural network is a non-linear process, we also added CMB, point sources, and thermal dust to the noise+CIB simulations during the training process.\\ Finally, we built and applied this noise-based ANN weights to the MILCA noise+CIB-residuals simulation.
+In figure.~\ref{fullnoise}, we present a simulation of noise+CIB residuals before and after applying the noise-based ANN weights.
+We observe that the weighting process allows us to significantly reduce the noise level in the simulated MILCA map.

-In Fig. \ref{distr}, we compare the intensity distributions in MILCA and MILCANN map.
-For the MILCA map, we observe a significant tail of negative intensity (mainly produce by radio-sources contamination).
-We do not observe this contamination in the MILCANN map, as the ANN filter significantly reduces radio sources contamination.
+In Figure \ref{distr}, we compare the intensity distributions in MILCA and MILCANN map.
+For the MILCA map, we observe a significant tail of pixels with negative intensity (mainly associated with radio-source contamination).
+We do not observe this contamination in the MILCANN map, since the ANN weighting process significantly reduces radio source contamination.
 We also observe that the noise in the MILCANN map is lower than in the MILCA map by a factor of five.
-However, we note that the intensity of the brightest pixels in the map is not affected by the ANN filter.\\ We note that the noise in MILCANN is not Gaussian.
-Considering the correlation between the ANN filter and the noise in MILCA map, the noise in the MILCANN map does not present symmetric distribution.
+However, we note that the intensity of the brightest pixels in the map is not affected by the ANN weighting process.\\ Considering the correlation between the ANN weight and the noise in MILCA map, the noise in the MILCANN map does not present symmetric distribution.
 So, we are dealing with a non-Gaussian, inhomogeneous, correlated noise with an asymmetric distribution.
-As observed on Fig.\ref{distr}, the noise is more likely to produce positive value in MILCANN map than negative value.
-It implies that the noise has a non-zero expectation value.
+As observed in Fig.\ref{distr}, the noise is more likely to produce positive than negative values in the MILCANN map implying a non-zero expectation value.
 Consequently, in the following we used and propagated the complete noise distribution.

-\subsubsection{Noise inhomogeneities}
+\subsection{Noise inhomogeneities}